Steffanie Petroni

 What skills is Steffanie Petroni known for?

-Steffanie Petroni has skills like Fundraising, Non Profits, Marketing, Government, Community Development, Public Speaking, Volunteer Management, Policy, Research, Event Planning, Career Counseling, Capacity Building.
+Steffanie Petroni is listed with skills including Fundraising, Non Profits, Marketing, Government, Community Development, Public Speaking, Volunteer Management, and Policy.